 - NO excessively tight clothing. - NO pajamas unless allowed by themed dress down days. - NO Nike-type running shorts for girls or boys. - NO low cut, bare shoulders, exposed midriff, sleeveless, or revealing tops. - NO vulgar or obscene images or wording on clothing; NO sexual innuendos, ethnic slurs, alcohol, tobacco, or drug references or advertisements.
-Nothing that could be considered offensive or inappropriate. - Yoga pants or leggings may be worn only with a shirt that covers the hips. - Clothing should be in good repair no holes or rips.
+Nothing that could be considered offensive or inappropriate. - NO Yoga pants or leggings may be worn. - Clothing should be in good repair no holes or rips.
 Undergarments should not be visible. - Shorts and skirts should follow the dress code guidelines in this handbook. - Sweat pants, joggers, and nylon/polyester athletic pants with a drawstring may worn. - Sandals may be worn but must have a back strap.
-No flip flops. - Hoodies may be worn, but the hood may not be worn in the school at any time. - Boys may NOT wear earrings and MUST remain clean shaven.
+Flip flops, slides, and Crocs are not allowed. - Hoodies may be worn, but the hood may not be worn in the school at any time. - Boys may NOT wear earrings and MUST remain clean shaven.